An Epistemic Strategy Logic: An extended temporal epistemic logic

 \section{An extended temporal epistemic logic}

+The usual {\em interpreted systems} semantics for temporal epistemic logic \cite{FHMVbook} deals with runs, in which each moment of time is associated with a global state that is comprised of a local state for each agent in the system.
 We begin by defining the syntax and semantics of an extension of temporal epistemic logic that adds the ability to quantify over global states and refer to global state components.
 This syntax and semantics will be instantiated in what follows by taking some of the global state components to be the strategies being used by agents.

-The usual {\em interpreted systems} semantics for temporal epistemic logic \cite{FHMVbook} deals with runs, in which each moment of time is associated with a global state that is comprised of a local state for each agent in the system.
-To quantify over global states, we extend temporal epistemic logic with a set of variables $\SVar$, an operator $\existsg{x}$ and a construct $\lid{i}{x}$, where $x$ is a variable.
+To quantify over global states, we extend temporal epistemic logic with a set of variables $\SVar$, a quantifier $\exists x$ and a construct $\lid{i}{x}$, where $x$ is a variable.
 The formula $\existsg{x}\phi$ says, intuitively, that there exists in the system a global state $x$ such that $\phi$ (a formula that may contain uses of the variable $x$) holds at the current point.
-The formula $\lid{i}{x}$ says that agent $i$ has the same local state at the current point and at the global state $x$.
+The formula $\lid{i}{x}$ asserts the equality of the local states of agent $i$ at the current point and in the global state $x$.

-Let $\Prop$ be a set of atomic propositions and let $\Ags$ be a set of agents.
-Formally, the language $\ETL(\Ags, \Prop,\SVar)$ has syntax given by the grammar:
+Let $\Prop$ be a set of atomic propositions and let $\Ags$ be a finite set of agent names, excluding the special name $e$, which we use to designate the environment in which the agents operate.
+We write $\Agse$ for the set $\{e\} \cup \Ags$.
+The language $\ETL(\Ags, \Prop,\SVar)$ (or just $\ETL$ when the parameters are obvious) has syntax given by the grammar:

-where $p \in \Prop$, $x\in \SVar$, $i\in \Ags$, and $G\subseteq \Ags$.
+where $p \in \Prop$, $x\in \SVar$, $i\in \Agse$, and $G\subseteq \Agse$.
 The construct $D_G\phi$ expresses that agents in $G$ have distributed knowledge of $\phi$, i.e., could deduce $\phi$ if they pooled their information, and $C_G\phi$ says that $\phi$ is common knowledge to group $G$.
 The temporal formulas $\nxt\phi$, $\phi_1 \until \phi_2$, $A\phi$ have the same intuitive meanings as in the temporal logic $CTL^*$ \cite{EH1986}, i.e., $\nxt \phi$ says that $\phi$ holds at the next moment of time, $\phi_1 \until \phi_2$ says that $\phi_1$ holds until $\phi_2$ does, and $A\phi$ says that $\phi$ holds in all possible evolutions from the present situation.